Chicago police Officer Jason Van Dyke found guilty of second-degree murder in Laquan McDonald killing

-Chicago police Officer Jason Van Dyke was found guilty Friday of second-degree murder in the 2014 fatal shooting of 17-year-old Laquan McDonald.
+Chicago police Officer Jason Van Dyke was found guilty Friday of second-degree murder in the 2014 shooting of 17-year-old Laquan McDonald.

-Van Dyke, who was also found guilty of 16 counts of aggravated battery, sat impassively in a dark suit -- his shoulders slumped -- as the verdicts were read in the high-profile case.
+Van Dyke, who was also found guilty of 16 counts of aggravated battery with a firearm, sat impassively in a dark suit -- his shoulders slumped -- as the verdicts were read in the high-profile case.
 At one point, he sipped water from a bottle.
 He was found not guilty of official misconduct.

 Chicago

-Note: Correction: Earlier versions of this story incorrectly stated that Van Dyke was handcuffed as he was led from the courtroom.